-Development and implementation of conservation plans for species designated as depleted.
+Develops and implements conservation plans for species designated as depleted.

-Development and implementation of take reduction plans to minimize bycatch of mammals in commercial fishing gear.
+Develops and implements take reduction plans to minimize dead and seriously injured marine mammals in commercial fishing gear.

 Co-management involves collaboration between the federal government and Alaska Native Organizations to conserve marine mammal populations in Alaska.

-Co-management efforts have integrated the field skills and traditional/indigenous knowledge of Alaska Native hunters with the scientific and technological expertise of agency scientists to enhance understanding of marine mammals including their stock structure, status, trends, movement and habitat-use patterns, responses to climate change, animal health and condition, contaminants, and disease.
+Co-management efforts have integrated the field skills and traditional/indigenous knowledge of Alaska Native hunters with the scientific and technological expertise of agency scientists.
+This integration enhances understanding of marine mammals including their stock structure, status, trends, movement and habitat-use patterns, responses to climate change, animal health and condition, contaminants, and disease.
 Sampling of Native-harvested animals for scientific purposes (e.g., biosampling) has provided tissues for a variety of studies.
 Education and outreach efforts have trained hunters in good hunting practices and biosampling and familiarized Alaska Native youth with cultural and subsistence traditions.
 Such efforts contribute significantly to marine mammal conservation and the maintenance of subsistence cultures.

 We have issued regulations, national policies, and guidance to promote efficiency and consistency in implementing the MMPA to conserve and recover marine mammal species.